cmdkid/multidimensionalSnake/README.md

 where **dimension_id** is index of dimension, where rotate to
 and **rotate** is 1 or -1 for counterclockwise or clockwise rotation

+## config.py:
+To change dimention size, just write all dimention sizes in conf_data['field']